Making your first Post-5G experiment

 [E2-AGENT]: Transaction ID E2 SETUP-REQUEST 0 E2 SETUP-RESPONSE 0

-When you’re finished, be sure to manually release the IP addresses you obtained for your experiment using the command below.
-In production phase, the addresses will be automatically released when the experiment ends, but for now, to give you more flexibility during testing, this task is left to you.
+When you’re finished, be sure to manually release the resources you obtained for your experiment using the command below.
+In production phase, this will be automatically released when the experiment ends, but for now, to give you more flexibility during testing, this task is left to you.
+Be kind with the infrastructure for the other researchers.

 Debugging